lashebir/lashebir.github.io/index.md

 <link rel="stylesheet" href="/assets/css/style.scss">

 # Hi there 👋
 My name is Leah.
 I am a statistician and data scientist passionate about using machine learning to unlock hidden potential in data.
 My approach is deeply rooted in leveraging the theoretical underpinnings of machine learning technique to customize the solution to the data, not the other way around.
-I am excited to continue applying my skills, developing my data science / machine learning repetoire, and creating real-world impact
+I’m eager to continue expanding my data science and machine learning expertise while building solutions that drive real-world impact.
 When I am not working on my projects, you can find me line dancing, reading about ancient cultures, or practicing my German!

+Please reach out to me directly to see my latest resume.
+I look forward to getting to know you!

 # Projects 💡
 ## [Greco-Roman CNN Image Classification](https://github.com/lashebir/grecoroman-imageclassification)